 • A completed visa application form available at Immigration checkpoints in Thailand

-• One recent photograph of 4 x 6 centimetres headshot not older than six months
+• One recent photograph of a 4 x 6 centimetres headshot not older than six months

 • A confirmed airline ticket showing the departure from Thailand within 15 days of the date of entry.
-Land exit from Thailand will disqualify you for Visa on Arrival.
+Land exit from Thailand will disqualify you from Visa on Arrival.

 • A completed Arrival-Departure card, which the airline staff will distribute before landing in Thailand